google/neper/README.md

 * Collect statistics in a more accurate way.
 * Export statistics to CSV for easier consumption by other tools.

-neper currently supports five workloads:
+neper currently supports six workloads:

 * `tcp_rr` generates request/response workload (similar to HTTP or RPC) over TCP